AllanChain/zotero-arxiv-workflow/README.md

 This Zotero plugin addresses the pain when you store papers from arXiv and want to update your Zotero entry when they are published.

 > [!Warning]
-> This plugin is in alpha stage and only suports Zotero 7 beta!
+> This plugin is in alpha stage and only suports Zotero 7!

 ## ✨ Features